yangyating1998/FinanceNewsTopicModeling-Yahoo-Fox/README.md

 import `Pandas` as pd

 ## Output
-A `csv` file with today's all news info from Yahoo Finance.
+A dataframe with all current news from Yahoo Finance.